 Limiting the contact between the water’s surface and a colder airflow using a cover is an easy step to take when trying to keep a fish tank warm without a heater.

 An aquarium lid of any kind will trap warmth and make your other warm-up efforts a lot more efficient.
 Most tanks can be fitted with tops that are easily removable so you can still have free access to the interior, for feedings, maintenance, and aquascaping.

 Adding a lid can cut back on the water’s oxygen supply, but you can always add an air pump & air stone to help boost oxygenation.

 Use a thermometer to monitor the water temperature regularly.

-An old-school thermometer will help you monitor the temperature in your tank and give you a gauge of how well (or not!) your warming-up methods are working.
+A thermometer will help you monitor the temperature in your tank and give you a gauge of how well (or not!) your warming-up methods are working.

 At least, when initially setting up your tank, you should keep an eye on the water temperature to see within what range it stabilizes.
 You’ll have an easier time deciding which fish species would do better in your unheated tank.